 Figure 36 illustrates a simplified equivalent circuit for the AD8531/AD8532/AD8534.
 Like many rail-to-rail input amplifier configurations, it comprises two differential pairs, one N-channel (M1 to M2) and one P-channel (M3 to M4).
-These differential pairs are biased by 50 μA current sources, each with a compliance limit of approximately 0.5 V from either supply voltage rail.
+These differential pairs are biased by 50 μ A current sources, each with a compliance limit of approximately 0.5 V from either supply voltage rail.
 The differential input voltage is then converted into a pair of differential output currents.
 These differential output currents are then combined in a compound folded-cascade second gain stage (M5 to M9).
 The outputs of the second gain stage at M8 and M9 provide the gate voltage drive to the rail-to-rail output stage.
-Additional signal current recombination for the output stage is achieved using M11 to M14.
+Additional signal current recombination for the output stage is achieved through the use of Transistor M11 to Transistor M14.

-To achieve rail-to-rail output swings, the AD8531/AD8532/AD8534 design employs a complementary, common source output stage (M15 to M16).
-However, the output voltage swing is directly dependent on the load current because the difference between the output voltage and the supply is determined by the AD8531/AD8532/AD8534's output transistors on channel resistance (see Figure 12 and Figure 13).
-The output stage also exhibits voltage gain by virtue of the use of common source amplifiers; as a result, the voltage gain of the output stage (thus, the open-loop gain of the device) exhibits a strong dependence on the total load resistance at the output of the AD8531/AD8534.
+To achieve rail-to-rail output swings, the AD8531/AD8532/AD8534 design employs a complementary, common source output stage (M15-M16).
+However, the output voltage swing is directly dependent on the load current, as the difference between the output voltage and the supply is determined by the AD8531/AD8532/AD8534's output transistors on channel resistance (see Figure 12 and Figure 13).
+The output stage also exhibits voltage gain by virtue of the use of common source amplifiers; as a result, the voltage gain of the output stage (thus, the open-loop gain of the device) exhibits a strong dependence to the total load resistance at the output of the AD8531/AD8532/AD8534.

 Figure 36.
-Simplified Equivalent Circuit
+AD8531/AD8532/AD8534 Simplified Equivalent Circuit